budai4medtech/xfetus/event/README.md

 Good practices in AI/ML for Ultrasound Fetal Brain Imaging Synthesis

 ## Abstract:
-Medical image datasets for AI and ML methods must be diverse (i.e. diagnoses, diseases, pathologies, scanners, demographics, etc).
+Medical image datasets for AI and ML methods must be diverse to be able to generalise well to unseen new data (i.e. diagnoses, diseases, pathologies, scanners, demographics, etc).
 However there are few public ultrasound fetal imaging datasets due to insufficient amounts of clinical data, patient privacy, rare occurrence of abnormalities, and limited experts for data collection and validation.
-To address such challenges in Medical Imaging, it will be discussed two proposed generative adversarial networks (GAN)-based models: diffusion-super-resolution-GAN and transformer-based-GAN, to synthesise images of fetal ultrasound brain planes from one public dataset.
+To address such challenges in Medical Imaging, Miguel will be discussed two proposed generative adversarial networks (GAN)-based models: diffusion-super-resolution-GAN and transformer-based-GAN, to synthesise images of fetal ultrasound brain planes from one public dataset.
-Similarly, ML workflow aligned to good ML practices by FDA will be presented and discussed, along with methods for quality image assessment (e.g., visual Turing test and FID scores).
+Similarly, Miguel will present and discuss ML workflow aligned to good ML practices by FDA, along with methods for quality image assessment (e.g., visual Turing test and FID scores).
-Finally, a simple prototype in GitHub, google-colabs and guidelines to train it using myriam server will presentated, and discuss applications for medical image synthesis e.g. classification, augmentation, segmentation, registration and other downstream tasks, etc.
+Finally, a simple prototype in GitHub, google-colabs and guidelines to train it using Myriad cluster will presentated, and present applications for Medical Image Synthesis e.g., classification, augmentation, segmentation, registration and other downstream tasks, etc.

 ## Keywords:
 Medical Image Synthesis, Deep Learning,